A few special ingredients in the coating makes these Breaded Pork Cutlets the absolute best!

 What Exactly Are Cutlets?

-Cutlets are thin, tender cuts of meat.
-They could be thin cuts or regular cuts that are pounded thin.
+Cutlets are thin, tender (and boneless) cuts of meat.
+They could be thin cuts or regular cuts that are pounded thin with a meat mallet.
+If your store doesn’t have anything labeled pork cutlet, look for boneless pork loin chops.

 What’s so great about cutlets?
 Because they’re thin, they cook in a snap.
 And because they’re tender, well, they’re tender!